certik/fortran90.org/src/faq.rst

 Why does Fortran default array indexing start at 1?
 ---------------------------------------------------

-Because that is the most commong starting index (see previous question).
+Because that is the most common starting index (see previous question).

 What is the motivation behind Fortran numbering convention?
 -----------------------------------------------------------